ABrofferio/CampApp/README.md

 # CampApp
-A campsite focused web application with CRUD functionality using Node, Express and MongoDb as well as RESTful routing
+A campsite focused web application with CRUD functionality using Node, Express and MongoDb as well as RESTful routing.